 - Goodwill with customers

-- Knowledge of his or her business practices
+- Knowledge of their business practices

 - Profit margins